 It Takes Just a Few Minutes to Start Your CNA Career

 The Role of a Nursing Assistant

-- Administering basic care to patients
+- Providing basic care to patients

-- Checking patient's vital signs
+- Taking patient's vital signs

 - Maintaining a record of patient's health status